-It entails the examination of those structures or elements of thought implicit in all reasoning: purpose, problem, or question-at-issue; assumptions; concepts; empirical grounding; reasoning leading to conclusions; implications and consequences; objections from alternative viewpoints; and frame of reference.
+It involves examining those structures or elements of thought implicit in all reasoning: purpose, problem, or question at issue; assumptions; concepts; empirical grounding; reasoning leading to conclusions; implications and consequences; objections from alternative viewpoints; frame of reference.

-Critical thinking — in being responsive to variable subject matter, issues, and purposes — is incorporated in a family of interwoven modes of thinking, among them: scientific thinking, mathematical thinking, historical thinking, anthropological thinking, economic thinking, moral thinking, and philosophical thinking.
+It’s a family of interwoven modes of thinking that includes scientific thinking, mathematical thinking, historical thinking, anthropological thinking, economic thinking, moral thinking, and philosophical thinking, in being responsive to variable subject matter, issues, and purposes.

-Critical thinking can be seen as having two components: 1) a set of information and belief generating and processing skills, and 2) the habit, based on intellectual commitment, of using those skills to guide behaviour.
+We can think of critical thinking as having two components: 1) a set of skills for generating and processing information, and 2) a habit of using those skills.

-Critical thinking of any kind is never universal in any individual; everyone is subject to episodes of undisciplined or irrational thought.
-Its quality is therefore typically a matter of degree and dependent on, among other things, the quality and depth of experience in a given domain of thinking or with respect to a particular class of questions.
+Every individual has episodes of irrational or undisciplined thinking; critical thinking is never universal.
+In essence, its quality depends on, among other things, the quality and depth of experience in a given domain of thinking or a particular class of questions.

-No one is a critical thinker through-and-through, but only to such-and-such a degree, with such-and-such insights and blind spots, subject to such-and-such tendencies towards self-delusion.
+No one’s a critical thinker through-and-through, but only to such a degree, with such-and-such insights and blind spots, and prone to such-and-such self-delusion tendencies.

-For this reason, the development of critical thinking skills and dispositions is a life-long endeavour.
+Developing critical thinking skills and dispositions is a lifelong process.